marph91/jimmy/docs/formats/toodledo.md

-This page describes how to import notes from Toodledo to markdown.
+This page describes how to convert notes from Toodledo to Markdown.

 ## General Information